-The key corporate performance indicators have been determined based on the goals specified in our Bank's strategic plan and the related initiatives; and the values obtained as a result of measurements allow our Bank to measure its ability to reach its strategic goals.
+The key corporate performance indicators have been determined based on the goals specified in Bank's strategic plan and the related initiatives; and the values obtained as a result of measurements allow Bank to measure its ability to reach its strategic goals.
 Key corporate performance indicators are measured annually and the results thereof are shared with the Senior Management.

-On the other hand, the information security, systematic efficiency and business continuity are considered by Takasbank as the top-priority issues; and Takasbank's processes are compliant with ISO27001 information security and ISO22301 business continuity management system standards.
+The information security, systematic efficiency and business continuity are considered by Takasbank as the top-priority issues; and Takasbank's processes within the certifications we have compliant with ISO27001 information security and ISO22301 Business Continuity Management System Standards.
 These management systems are closely monitored by the Bank's Senior Management.
-In addition, Takasbank has established an Improvement and Development Demand Management Procedure in order to improve and further develop the Bank services and processes; and all improvement and development requests for all of the Bank's services are submitted to the demand management committee comprising IT Directors, together with a feasibility report where necessary.
+In addition, Takasbank has established a IS Demand Management Procedure in order to improve and further develop the Bank services and processes; and all improvement and development requests for all of the Bank's services are submitted to the demand management committee comprising IT Managers, together with a feasibility report where necessary.
 Improvement and development requests are sorted in order of priority and importance and necessary enhancements are made in Takasbank IT infrastructure.